processum/jenkins-mattermost-bot-notifications/README.md

 1. **Mattermost bot**: You must have a bot in your Mattermost instance with the required **personal access token**.
 2. **Global environment variables in Jenkins**:
    - `MATTERMOST_CREDENTIALS_ID`: The ID of the Jenkins credentials containing your Mattermost bot token and URL.
+   - `MATTERMOST_URL`: The URL of your Mattermost instance.
    - `MATTERMOST_CHANNEL_ID`: The channel ID where the messages will be posted.
    - `MESSAGE_SUCCESS`: Customizable message for successful jobs.
    - `MESSAGE_FAILURE`: Customizable message for failed jobs.